Throttle body basics

-Like the carburetors of old, a throttle body acts as your link to your ride’s motor by metering how much air enters the engine.
-You press the gas pedal, and it pulls a cable that’s attached to the throttle body’s moveable plates, which are known as “butterflies”.
+Like the carburetors of old, a throttle body acts as the link to your ride’s motor by metering how much air enters the engine.
+You press the gas pedal, and it pulls a cable that’s attached to the throttle body’s moveable plates, which are known as “butterflies.”
 In newer cars, the cable has been replaced by a potentiometer on the gas pedal and an electric motor on the throttle body.
-This is called “drive-by-wire”.
+This is called “drive-by-wire.”

 The solution to uncorking your restricted ride is to bolt on a performance throttle body with a larger internal bore.
 This allows more air to pass through and your engine to generate more horsepower.
-Now before you grab the biggest throttle body you can, keep in mind: air flow isn’t the only factor in generating horsepower.
-A balance of air volume, velocity and turbulence into the engine must be maintained or you’ll lose horsepower.
-That’s because, vastly increasing the potential of one aspect, such as volume, decreases the other two factors.
+Now before you grab the biggest throttle body you can, keep in mind — airflow isn’t the only factor in generating horsepower.
+A balance of air volume, velocity and turbulence in the engine must be maintained or you’ll lose horsepower.
+That’s because vastly increasing the potential of one aspect decreases the other two factors.

 That being said, unless you’ve bolted on a bunch of mods to boost your ride’s horsepower and how much air it truly needs, going with a slightly larger throttle body is your best bet.
 This gives you the extra performance you want, without any trade-offs like sluggish acceleration.
 Here are a few key points to remember when shopping for a performance throttle body.

 - Be conservative when choosing a throttle body.
 If you plan on keeping your car near-stock, go with an only slightly larger throttle body.
-Bigger is not always better
+Bigger isn’t always better.

 Shop for Throttle Bodies